Sebastian-Debicki/savings-expenses-formular/README.md

 # savings-expenses-formular
 Small app where you can save your savings and expenses for every month

-Clean JavaScript
+Created in clean JavaScript

-ToDo: new styles
+To Do: new styles, change the language to english